datasciencecampus/transport-network-performance/docs/README.md

 This folder contains all the source files needed to build package documentation using [`sphinx`](https://www.sphinx-doc.org/en/master/).

+## Using Quarto with Quartodoc

+To build the documentation using Quarto and quartodoc, you will need to install [Quarto](https://quarto.org/docs/get-started/).

+The Python package, `quartodoc`, is included in the project 'requirements.txt'.

+Run `quartodoc build` in the top-level folder; this will create a new directory, `docs/reference/` and populate it with automatically generated `.qmd` files for each reference documentation page.

+Then run `quarto preview` to view a local rendering of the website.

+New tutorials can be added to `docs/tutorials/`

 ## Building the documentation locally

 This is useful whilst editing the documentation locally and previewing new